theforeman/foreman_content/README.md

 You would see in the UI under More, a new sub menu called content, in it:

-* Provider - The content Provider, for example, CentOS, if its a non RHEL
+* Provider   - The content Provider, for example, CentOS, EPEL etc
-* operation system, use a custom type.
 * Product    - The actual product the provider delivers, for example CentOS 6
 * Repository - list of repositories that belong to the above product, for example, CentOS 6.4 + CentOS updates.
-* GPG Keys - not implemented really at the moment.

 Start by creating a Provider and a Product, these are foreman constructs which would be used later on.

 ## Syncing Repositories